objectiv/objectiv.io/docs/docs/modeling/bach/api-reference/Series/bach.Series.unstack.md

 ---
-date: '2022-04-26T12:27:56.237Z'
+date: '2022-04-28T14:46:08.106Z'
 id: bach-api-reference-series-bach-series-unstack
 slug: /modeling/bach/api-reference/Series/bach.Series.unstack/
 title: bach.Series.unstack
 ---

-bach.Series.unstack
+# bach.Series.unstack

 #### Series.unstack(level=- 1, fill_value=None, aggregation='max')
 Pivot a level of the index labels.

 Returns a(n unsorted) DataFrame with the values of the unstacked index as columns.
-In case of duplicate index values that are unstacked, aggregation is used to aggregate the values.
+In case of duplicate index values that are unstacked, `aggregation` is used to aggregate the values.

 Series’ index should be of at least two levels to unstack.